 Moment of Inertia

-A rotating body also has a tendency to resist forces, but because it's composed of a collection of particles that are at various distances from the center of rotation, scientists talk about its moment of inertia rather than its inertia.
-The inertia of a body in linear motion can be equated to its mass, but calculating the moment of inertia of a rotating body is more complicated because it depends on the shape of the body.
-The generalized expression for the moment of inertia (I) or a rotating body of mass m and radius r is
+A rotating body also has a tendency to resist forces, but because it's composed of a collection of particles that are at various distances from the center of rotation, scientists talk about its moment of inertia rather than its inertia (sometimes also called rotational inertia).
+The inertia of a body in linear motion can be equated to its mass, but calculating the moment of inertia of a rotating body is more complicated because it depends on the shape of the body and its circular motion.
+The generalized expression for the moment of inertia (I) or a rotating body of mass m and radius r is:

 About the Author